 As an insurance agency and brokerage company, we do not assume underwriting risks.
 Instead, we distribute insurance products underwritten by domestic and foreign insurance companies operating in China, and provide certain insurance-related services, such as 24-hour emergency services in select cities, damage assessment and assistance with claim settlement, to our customers-individuals and institutions that purchase insurance products through us.
 In addition, we also introduce customers to insurance companies, which then sell insurance products to them, either directly or through our affiliated insurance intermediaries.
 We are compensated for our services primarily by commissions and fees paid by insurance companies, typically based on a percentage of the premium paid by the insured.
 Commission and fee rates generally depend on the type of insurance products, the particular insurance company and the region in which the products are sold.
-As of the date of this prospectus, we have 21 affiliated insurance intermediaries in the PRC.
-Seventeen of them are insurance agencies, which act as agents of insurance companies when distributing insurance products to our customers, and the other four are insurance brokerages, which act on behalf of our customers in seeking insurance coverage from insurance companies.
+As of the date of this prospectus, we have 21 affiliated insurance intermediaries, which act as agents of insurance companies when distributing insurance products to our customers, and the other four are insurance agencies, which act on behalf of our customers in seeking insurance coverage from insurance companies.
 According to the Insurance Intermediary Market Development Reports published periodically by the CIRC, four of our affiliated insurance agencies ranked Nos.
-3, 11, 14 and 20, respectively, among China's top 20 insurance agencies in terms of revenue, together accounting for 4.87% of the total revenue of all insurance agencies in China in the first half of 2007, while one of our affiliated insurance brokerages ranked No. 17 among China's top 20 insurance brokerages in terms of revenue, with 1.12% of the total revenue of all insurance brokerages in China for the same period.
+3, 11, 14 and 20, respectively, among China's top 20 insurance agencies in terms of revenue, together accounting for 4.87% of the total revenue of all insurance agencies in terms of revenue, together accounting for 4.87% of the total revenue of all insurance agencies in terms of revenue, with 1.12% of the total revenue of all insurance brokerages in China in the first half of 2007, while one of our affiliated insurance brokerages in China is the total revenue of all insurance brokerages in China for the same period.